Healthy Schools and Catering

 We support the '5 a day' campaign to encourage children to eat 5 portions of fruit and vegetables a day, which has been shown to reduce the onset of certain life-threatening conditions as well as being helpful in tackling and preventing childhood obesity.
 We therefore ensure that washed and cut fresh fruit is available each day for the children as a morning break time snack.
 The children are given responsibility for passing the fruit to others and for helping to clear away.

 Children have the option of having a packed lunch or a hot school meal.
-All our hot school meals are provided by Chartwells, a contracted caterer who has a healthy food policy as part of their tender.
+All our hot school meals are provided by Caterlink a contracted caterer who has a healthy food policy as part of their tender.
 Where possible, this includes the use of fresh fruit and vegetables each day as a choice for the children.
 They provide a hot and cold option, both of which pay regard to nutritional balance and healthy options.
-Hot school meals must be ordered three weeks in advance.
-If you would like to order hot school meals for your child please use the Chartwells link below to register your child and order online.
+Hot school meals must be ordered two weeks in advance.
+If you would like to order hot school meals for your child please book via your Parentmail account.

 We are always looking at ways of increasing the effectiveness of our communication with our parents.
 The lunchtime experience is every bit an important part of the children’s day as time spent in the classroom.